ktojala/zzz/User_guideline.md

 $ curl https://lichess.org/api/account -H "Authorization: Bearer BQPxDrjq1vDqilaR"

-should display your account information in JSON format, if you use your personal access token.
+should display your account information in JSON format.
+(Replace the token above with your personal access token.)

 5. If you have not played a single game (as yourself) with your personal access token, the guidelines at https://lichess.org/api#operation/apiStreamEvent apply.

 If you have played even a single game as a player and now want to try playing as a bot, you will have to DELETE your token at https://lichess.org/account/oauth/token and also close your account.
 Then you need to repeat steps 2 and 3.
 You need to register with a new, different username.
 Then create a new access token, but this time select (at least) the ‘Play as a bot’ option.
 You will receive a confirmation email.
 After your confirmation, you will receive your token and find it at https://lichess.org/account/oauth/token.
 The you will upgrade your account to a bot:

-$ curl -d '' https://lichess.org/api/bot/account/upgrade -H "Authorization: Bearer <yourTokenHere>"
+$ curl -d '' https://lichess.org/api/bot/account/upgrade -H "Authorization: Bearer BQPxDrjq1vDqilaR"

 6. Now you can try the Tiralabra chess bot.
-The first step is to replace <INSERT TOKEN HERE> in the App.java file with your personal API access token.
+The first step is to replace "INSERT TOKEN HERE" in the App.java file with your personal API access token.

 7. One possible way to use the bot: after login, select “PLAY WITH THE COMPUTER” at https://lichess.org/.
 Then choose which pieces you want to play.
 Finally, at the command line, type ./gradlew build, then ./gradlew run.